 Labor Day weekend 2013 saw a very rare occurrence at the box office: two different films led, depending on whether you counted only the Friday + Saturday + Sunday “regular” weekend or also included Labor Day Monday.

 Under the former measure, the biopic starring Forest Whitaker as Cecil Gaines, who served eight presidents during a decades-long tenure as White House butler, was runner-up.
-Yet thanks to its strong Labor Day Monday—the fourth biggest ever, with $5.3 million—the film took the lead for the extended frame with $20.2 million in its third weekend.
+Yet thanks to its strong Labor Day Monday — the fifth-biggest ever, with $5.3 million — the film took the lead for the extended frame with $20.2 million in its third weekend.

 Which film beat it during the regular Fri./Sat./Sun. weekend but fell to second place when including Monday?
-Read on, because that title also appears later on this list.
+The boy band concert documentary One Direction: This Is Us.

 Starring Jason Statham as private driver for hire Frank Martin, the action trilogy’s three installments were released in different months: October, then September, then November.
 When the middle installment debuted on Labor Day weekend 2005, it earned $20.1 million, the best opening of the three.
 In fact, it would have boasted the trilogy’s best opening weekend even without that additional Monday.